ibm-cloud-docs/openwhisk/openwhisk_reference.md

 In {{site.data.keyword.Bluemix_notm}}, an organization+space pair corresponds to a {{site.data.keyword.openwhisk_short}} namespace.
 For example, the organization `BobsOrg` and space `dev` would correspond to the {{site.data.keyword.openwhisk_short}} namespace `/BobsOrg_dev`.

-You can create your own namespaces if you're entitled to do so.
+You can create new Cloud Foundry-based namespaces by [creating Cloud Foundry orgs and spaces](bluemix_cli.html#region_info).
 The `/whisk.system` namespace is reserved for entities that are distributed with the {{site.data.keyword.openwhisk_short}} system.

 ### Fully qualified names
 {: #openwhisk_entities_fullyqual}